evmos/evmos/docs/guides/upgrades/upgrade_node.md

 ## Upgrade Node

 We highly recommend validators use Cosmovisor to run their nodes.
-This will make low-downtime upgrades more smoother, as validators don't have to manually upgrade binaries during the upgrade, and instead can preinstall new binaries, and cosmovisor will automatically update them based on on-chain Software Upgrade proposals.
+This will make low-downtime upgrades smoother, as validators don't have to manually upgrade binaries during the upgrade.
+Instead users can preinstall new binaries, and cosmovisor will automatically update them based on on-chain Software Upgrade proposals.

 You should review the docs for Cosmovisor located [here](https://docs.cosmos.network/master/run-node/cosmovisor.html)